windscale-stephen/windscale-stephen.github.io/content/README.md

 Hi, I'm Stephen - a developer at heart who's accidentally spent far too long doing infrastructure.
-I currently work for [Oracle](https://www.oracle.com/) as a Senior DevOps Engineer in SaaS Operations Engineering.
+I currently work for [Oracle](https://www.oracle.com/) as a Principal DevOps Engineer in SaaS Operations Engineering.
 Any views expressed here are my own and do not represent Oracle's unless specifically mentioned.

 ## Repos